cluo0901/RoomGPT/README.md

 ### Storing the API keys in .env

 Create a file in the project root (see `.example.env`) and store your configuration.
-The `DEFAULT_APPROACH` flag lets you choose between the hosted OpenAI flow and the local ControlNet pipeline.
+The `DEFAULT_APPROACH` flag lets you choose between the hosted OpenAI edits flow (anchors to your uploaded photo) and the local ControlNet pipeline.

 ```
 DEFAULT_APPROACH=openai